Description

 - To Access the Site on Foot (walking into the marshes themselves): A Restore the Wild Membership, Virginia hunting license, freshwater fishing license, boat registration, or an access permit is required.

-Birds Recently Seen at Free School Marsh & Michael Marsh Tracts, Saxis Wildlife Management Area (as reported to eBird)
+Birds Recently Seen at Free School Marsh & Michael Marsh Tracts, Saxis Wildlife Management Area:

 - American Black Duck